arynamn/ITR2-Dividend-and-ESPP-Short-Term-Capital-Gain/README.md

 - Download Template A3
 - Fill with all foreign stocks till 30th Dec 2024 (from FA calculation above)
 - Open **Section A2**
 - Fill the values as described above.
+- ** Dont know if we should fill A2 or A3 or both.
+Make your own choice.

 ---